-Exams: Exams are meant to test your ability to perform techniques quickly and efficiently and your ability to illustrate a deep understanding of the material by combining different concepts from within the material.
-Departmental non-graphing calculators will be provided for you at each exam; you may not use your own calculator.
+Exams: Exams are meant to test your ability to perform techniques quickly and efficiently and your ability to illustrate a deeper understanding of the material by combining different concepts from within the material.
+Non-graphing calculators will be provided for you at each exam; you may not use your own calculator.
 There will be three 60-minute exams and a final exam.
 The exams are scheduled for the following dates:

-- Exam 1: Thursday, September 24th in lab
+• Exam 1: Thursday, February 16th

-- Exam 2: Thursday, October 22nd in lab
+• Exam 2: Thursday, March 23rd

-- Exam 3: Thursday, November 12th in lab
+• Exam 3: Thursday, April 20th

-- Final Exam: Wednesday, December 16th, 7:00-10:00pm
+• Final Exam: Tuesday, May 9th, 1:30pm-4:30pm